Benighter/Bird-Game/README.md

 # Flappy Bird Game

-A Python implementation of the classic Flappy Bird game using Pygame.
+A Python implementation of the classic Flappy Bird game using Pygame with enhanced visual effects and animations.

 ## Features